cylab-be/mark/README.md

   - A **datastore** that combines:
     - A **json-rpc server** (based on a Jetty http server) that will receive requests to add or retrieve data.
 The rpc-server connects to a **MongoDB** server to actually store the data.
     - An **activation logic engine** that decides which agents should be triggered when new data or new evidences are saved to the database.
 The activation logic engine starts and connects to an Apache Ignite compute cluster to run the analysis tasks.
+    - A **http file server** (also based on Jetty) to serve the web interface.
+This web interface is implemented using PHP and JavaScript.

 ## Maven modules